dmhenaopa/holbertonschool-low_level_programming/0x18-dynamic_libraries/README.md

 For incluide the library, use the flag -l with the name of the library.
 In this example we have the library holberton (libholberton.so):
 `gcc -Wall -pedantic -Werror -Wextra -L. 0-main.c -lholberton -o len`

-For incluide the C library in Python files
+For incluide the C library in Python files, you need to include something like this in the Python file:
+`cops = ctypes.CDLL('./100-operations.so')`

 ### Executable files:
 Here a short description of each script/file:
 + libholberton.so: Dynamic library containing some dummy functions.